'Squid Game' star Lee Jung-Jae bags the lead role in 'Star Wars' series 'The Acolyte'

-Star Wars and Squid Game (2021-) fans can rejoice as their favourite actor Lee Jun-Jae has joined the cast of The Acolyte series from the house of Disney+.
+Star Wars and Squid Game (2021-) fans can rejoice as their favourite actor Lee Jung-Jae has joined the cast of The Acolyte series from the house of Disney+.

 This is the latest in the Star Wars series, and Amandla Stenberg of The Hate U Give (2018) is to join the project as the female lead.
 Also, Jodie Turner-Smith of Queen & Slim (2019) is to be seen in this much-awaited series made by Lucasfilm for Disney+.
 Leslye Headland, co-creator of the successful Netflix show Russian Doll (2019), is the writer, director and showrunner for this coveted series.